STANDARD OF PERFECTION FOR THE IDEAL BUDGERIGAR

 WINGS - The ideal length of the wing should be 45% of the ideal length of the budgerigar measured from the butt to the tip of the longest primary flight.
 The wing must contain seven visual primary flight feathers fully grown and carried just above the cushion of the tail and not crossed

 HEAD - Large, round, wide and symmetrical when viewed from any angle.
-Curvature of skull to commence at cere, to lift outward and upward continuing over the top through a full backskull to blend into the backline in one graceful sweep.
+Curvature of the head feather to commence at the cere in a sideways and then downwards direction from the cere and to lift outward and upward continuing over the top through a full backskull to blend into the backline in one graceful sweep.
+The sideways direction of feather shall not extend to the extent that the birdís vision is impaired.

 BEAK - Recessed well into facial feathers.